 If you have questions, contact the DOCR ClinicalTrials.gov team.

 When Does a Study Need to Be Registered?

-Per Duke Policy, studies that meet the following criteria must be registered prior to receiving institutional approval in eIRB:
+Per Duke Policy, studies that meet the following criteria must be registered prior to receiving institutional approval:

 - Duke Investigator-initiated Applicable Clinical Trials